 - BA in Education Studies/MA in Education and Social Policy

-- BA in History/MA in Teaching Social Studies (grades 7–12
+- BA in History/MAT in Teaching Social Studies: Transformational Teaching (grades 7–12)

-- BA in Mathematics/MA in Teaching Mathematics (grades 7–12)
+- BA in Mathematics/MAT in Teaching Mathematics: Transformational Teaching (grades 7–12)

 NYU Abu Dhabi’s social science division has a preprofessional program with electives that introduce students to the field of education.
 These courses tap into local institutions, organizations, and businesses, and are academically rigorous, considering questions like: Why do schools often sit at the center of controversies?
 Since the offerings are electives, you can build them into your major or expand them into a minor for a truly multidisciplinary foundation.
 Recent course offerings and the degree programs that incorporate them include: